Ad5001/GameManager/README.md

 # GameManager
-Make minigames easilier !
+Make minigames easier!
-Gamemanager is a plugin that allow minigame writing a lot easilier with his easy api, disigned for per world minigame !
+Gamemanager is a plugin that makes writing a minigame much easier with its easy api, which is conveniently designed for per world minigames!
-I made this for me at start but feel free to use it to write your own minigame !
+I made this for me in the beginning but feel free to use it to write your own minigame!
 ### How to make a game:
 To make a game base, create a new file called "<**YOUR_GAME_NAME**>.php".
 Inside it, add a